wilsonzlin/ooml/README.md

             <!--
-                ...but ooml classes also have HTML to represent the view of the class (this is web development after all) -->
+                ...but ooml classes also have HTML to represent the view of the class (this is a web framework after all) -->
             <li>{{ this.label }}</li>
         </template>